Brewers vs. Twins Player Props Betting Odds

-The Minnesota Twins host the Milwaukee Brewers at Target Field on Tuesday at 7:40 PM ET.
-Those looking to place a player prop bet can find odds on Carlos Correa, Christian Yelich and others in this matchup.
+Those looking to place a player prop bet can find odds for Carlos Correa, Christian Yelich and others in the Minnesota Twins-Milwaukee Brewers matchup at Target Field on Wednesday at 1:10 PM ET.

 Bet on this matchup or its props with BetMGM!